 Making sure your vehicle is ready for the Holidays.

-Often we think of the holiday season as being from Thanksgiving to New Years, but the truth is your vehicle should be safe all year round, especially around any holiday season.
-Drivers seem to be more distracted during the holidays and distractions multiply 10 fold near the Christmas season due to the weather, especially rain or snow and the shorter days.
+Often we think of the holiday season as Thanksgiving to New Years, but the truth is your vehicle should be safe all year round, especially around any holiday season.
+Drivers seem to be more distracted during the holidays and distractions multiply 10 fold near the Christmas season due to the weather, especially when you have rain or snow and the shorter days.
 That's why it's so important to take the time to either have your vehicle checked or take 30 minutes to do some basic checks.
-Here are some tips on checks you can do yourself.
+Here are some tips on checks you can do at home.

 - Check all your lights.
 Ask a friend or family member to help and in the evening, have them turn the ignition key to the on position and work all the lights.
 Step on the brake, use the turn signals, check the emergency flasher and check the head and tail lights.
 Also check your dash lights.
 Make notes of any lights that look dim or don't work and have them repaired.
 (The rest of the list is best to do in daylight.)